 VPS & Dedicated Hosting: Site Performance Essentials & Tips

-Before you start, measure its current speed at PageSpeedGrader; just the total number of seconds.
+Before you start, measure your site's current speed at PageSpeedGrader; just take note of the provided 'Seconds to load'.

 - Tune your CMS site (WordPress, Joomla, etc.)